Data-4-Climate-Action-Edinburgh/home/_posts/2025-06-02-The-ABCD-2025-Report-The-making-of.md

 # The ABCD 2025 Report - The making of

 I am thrilled and quite proud, I won't lie, to see this group's [ABCD report published on the ECCAN website](https://www.eccan.scot/d4cae-report).
-It is in HTML format for accessibility, but is also available in a PDF version for portability.
+It is in HTML format for accessibility, but is also available in a PDF version for portability, the content in the two is identical.

 The report describes a bunch of data about climate action and climate impacts affecting Edinburgh.
 Six months' work has gone into this fairly exhausting but far from exhaustive document!
 I want to thank all the friends and volunteers who kindly provided input and feedback, resulting in a much higher quality overall, and without whom it most certainly would never, ever have gotten finished.
 Ever!